Melanomas can begin on normal skin or in existing moles.

-The new immunotherapy Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
+The new immunotherapies Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
 These treatments target specific genetic characteristics of the tumor cells.
-The genetic characteristics of tumors... read more drugs pembrolizumab and nivolumab are used to help the body's immune system destroy the cancer.
-These drugs are called PD-1 inhibitors because they block the action of a protein on the surface of the cancer cell called programmed cell death protein 1.
+The genetic characteristics of tumors... read more pembrolizumab and nivolumab are used to help the body's immune system destroy the cancer.
+These medications are called PD-1 inhibitors because they block the action of a protein on the surface of the cancer cell called programmed cell death protein 1.
 This protein protects the cancer cell from the effects of the immune system.
 When PD-1 inhibitors block the protein, the immune system is able to attack the cancer cell and kill it.
 PD-1 inhibitors are proving to be very effective treatments for metastatic melanoma.
-Ipilimumab is another immunotherapy drug that helps activate certain white blood cells to attack cancer cells and improves survival.
+Ipilimumab is another immunotherapy that helps activate certain white blood cells to attack cancer cells and improves survival.
 The combination of nivolumab and ipilimumab is often the best treatment.
-Nivolumab can also be used in combination with another immunotherapy drug called relatlimab.
+Nivolumab can also be used in combination with another immunotherapy called relatlimab.

 Radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more may be used in people when complete removal of a melanoma is not possible because of its location, when it recurs in an area where it had originally been removed, and when it has spread to the brain.

-Other treatments are being investigated, such as other drugs and vaccines Vaccines Immunotherapy is used to stimulate the body's immune system against cancer.
+Other treatments are being investigated, such as other medications and vaccines Vaccines Immunotherapy is used to stimulate the body's immune system against cancer.
 These treatments target specific genetic characteristics of the tumor cells.
 The genetic characteristics of tumors... read more that stimulate the body to attack the melanoma cells.